 Technology Training - Remote Sensing (iGETT-Remote Sensing)

-iGETT: Remote Sensing was recently funded with a grant from the National Science Foundation to the National Council for Geographic Education, in collaboration with the NASA Goddard Space Flight Center, the US Geological Survey Landsat Project, and the GeoTech Center.
-(DUE ATE # 1205069).
-The project offers 18 months of professional development that will enable Geographic Information Systems (GIS) instructors to integrate remote sensing data and concepts in ways that support workforce needs. iGETT-Remote Sensing builds on the success of the first iGETT project (2007–2012), and iGETT-Remote Sensing participants will join an active Community of Practice established during that time.
+iGETT-Remote Sensing was funded in 2012 with a grant from the National Science Foundation(DUE# 1205069) to the National Council for Geographic Education, in collaboration with the NASA Goddard Space Flight Center, the U.S. Geological Survey Landsat Project, and the GeoTech Center.
+It builds on the success of the first iGETT project, conducted 2007–2012.
+New participants will be welcome members of an active Community of Practice established during that time.

-Faculty who currently teach GIS at US high schools, two-year colleges, and universities are eligible to participate in iGETT- Remote Sensing.
-Priority will be given to applicants from two-year colleges (28 participants) and from high schools (4 participants) and universities (4 participants) interested in developing career pipelines that include two-year colleges.
+Faculty who currently teach GIS (using ArcGIS 9 or later versions) at U.S. high schools, two-year colleges, and four-year institutions are eligible to participate in iGETT- Remote Sensing.
+Priority will be given to applicants from two-year colleges and from high schools and four-year institutions interested in developing career pipelines that include two-year colleges.

 Each applicant must:

 - Submit a letter from a department chair or other administrator agreeing to cover travel costs to the two Summer Institutes.
 Applicants whose institutions cannot provide travel funds are welcome to provide documentation of other funding or to cover their own costs.
 (All other costs will be covered by the project.)

 - Have access to computer laboratories that can support GIS and remote sensing instruction.